siyengar/quic-url/draft-subodh-quic-httpqs.md

 Load balancing considerations
 =============================

-CDNs might want to balance load differently between QUIC and TCP.  `httpqs` may limit the ability to do so as it is a commitment to support both HTTP over QUIC and HTTPS over the same IP and port.
-If a CDN wants to stop supporting QUIC it has several options:
+CDNs might want to load balance requests differently between QUIC and TCP.
+`httpqs` may limit the ability to do so as it is a commitment to support both HTTP over QUIC and HTTPS over the same IP and port.
+CDNs MUST only support this scheme if they are ready to deal with these tradeoffs.

+If a CDN decides it wants to stop supporting QUIC it has several options:

 * Stop listening on a QUIC port at the IP.
 Browsers should fallback to TCP at that point.